flrdv/rush/README.md

 # Rush v2

-Simple Webserver on python3, like Flask, but not Flask.
-I wanna make it as fast as I can (without using asynchronous code).
-Additional description will be provided later, when I'll be able to release first beta version
+Simple Webserver on python3, priority of which one is performance.
+The aim of the project is to make as much fast web-server, as I can.
+Actually, I'm planning to write some extensions on C, so I'd like to say that the aim of the project is to make as fast web-server FOR python as I can.

 ---